Back to blog

 If your priority is speed and convenience, cloud services can work.

-If your priority is privacy, controlled execution, and minimal third-party exposure, local-only deletion is the stronger model in 2026.
+If your priority is privacy, controlled execution, and minimal third-party exposure, a local deletion workflow is the stronger model in 2026.